riddhikapse/dbtvault-scalefree-docs/docs/index.md

 - Execute data load in parallel up to a user-defined number of parallel threads.
 - Generate data flow diagrams showing data lineage.
 - Automatically build a documentation website.
+- Completely fits the Data Vault 2.0 Standards coming directly from the creators of Data Vault 2.0

 ## Pre-requisite
 If you are going to use the dbtvault package for your Data Vault 2.0 project, then we expect you to have some prior